han41858/angular-ko/aio/content/guide/forms-overview.md

 <!--
 If forms are a central part of your application, scalability is very important.
 Being able to reuse form models across components is critical.

 Reactive forms are more scalable than template-driven forms.
-They provide direct access to the underlying form API, and synchronous access to the form data model, making creating large-scale forms easier.
+They provide direct access to the underlying form API, and use [synchronous data flow](#data-flow-in-reactive-forms) between the view and the data model, which makes creating large-scale forms easier.
 Reactive forms require less setup for testing, and testing does not require deep understanding of change detection to properly test form updates and validation.

 Template-driven forms focus on simple scenarios and are not as reusable.
-They abstract away the underlying form API, and provide only asynchronous access to the form data model.
+They abstract away the underlying form API, and use [asynchronous data flow](#data-flow-in-template-driven-forms) between the view and the data model.
 The abstraction of template-driven forms also affects testing.
 Tests are deeply reliant on manual change detection execution to run properly, and require more setup.
 -->